ARM-software/abi-aa/buildattr64/buildattr64.rst

 Combining attribute values
 --------------------------

-Suppose E1 and E2 are entities (for example, relocatable files) with attribute values a1 and a2 for an attribute tag T. This section discusses how to generate the correct value of T for the entity formed by combining E1 and E2 (for example, the executable file formed by linking E1 with E2)
+Suppose E1 and E2 are entities (for example, relocatable object files) with attribute values a1 and a2 for an attribute tag T. This section discusses how to generate the correct value of T for the entity formed by combining E1 and E2 (for example, the executable file formed by linking E1 with E2)